Grupo Aeromexico SAB de CV research snapshot

 ai Confidence

-Medium-high for reported share count, price, market cap, and P/E math.
-Medium for normalized earnings and forward valuation because airline earnings depend on fuel, FX, demand, and capacity decisions that change quarter to quarter.
+Medium-high for reported price, share count, market cap, TTM EPS math, and reported quarterly figures.
+Medium for forward earnings because the June 2026 quarter swung to a loss and passenger traffic data points to softening demand, so airline outcomes depend on fuel, FX, capacity, and demand decisions that change quarter to quarter.

 investment Certainty

 Low-medium.
-Aeromexico has a strong brand in Mexico, a recovered route network, and demand support from Mexico-US travel, but investment certainty is limited by airline cyclicality, fuel and FX sensitivity, competitive pressure in the Mexican market, and the ADR structure which adds complexity.
+Aeromexico has a strong brand in Mexico, a recovered route network, and long-term Mexico-US travel demand, but investment certainty is limited by the recent earnings deterioration, airline cyclicality, fuel and FX sensitivity, competitive pressure from Volaris and Viva Aerobus, and the ADR structure which adds complexity.

 Quick verdict table